Introducing new battlemap creation software for tabletop RPGs

 Who Is MapForge For?

-MapForge is for any GM who wants to create a drool-worthy tactical-scale battlemap for any genre of RPG.
+MapForge is for any GM who wants to create drool-worthy tactical-scale battlemaps, hex-tile area/regional maps, or isometric maps for almost any genre of RPG.
 It’s also suitable for tabletop miniature games and wargames.

 What MapForge Isn’t

 Have you tried other mapping software and been frustrated with the learning curve and/or the results?
 That may be because the software tried to be too many things, and ended up not excelling at any one thing.

 • MapForge is not a general-purpose mapping app; you probably won’t be using it to map out continents or entire worlds.
 It’s narrower in scope, focusing on tile-based and grid-based mapping at tactical combat scale (typically 1” = 5 ft., or 1 hex = 3 feet).